-Also, don't expect to see lengthy written comments on all pieces of independent work - this isn't usually the most effective way of giving feedback to students, and a range of techniques should be seen.
+Also, don't expect to see lengthy written comments on all pieces of independent work - this isn't usually the most effective way of giving feedback to students, as hopefully I have outlined above.

 Please do expect teachers to be choosing the most appropriate work to give students quality feedback on.